 This essential companion journal will help you track your journey to feeling whole.

-The book concludes with a detailed outline for the whole-food, plant-based eating plan, which he emphasizes is not just another version of a vegan or vegetarian diet, which he says are not necessarily healthy.
+The book concludes with a detailed outline of the whole-food, plant-based eating plan, which he emphasizes is not just another version of vegan or vegetarian diets, which are not necessarily healthy.
 Dr. Guthrie recommends using the 18-day QuickStart Plan.

 The book concludes with easy-to-follow recipes.
-I appreciated that the ingredients are ones that you are likely to already have at home, or available to buy at a regular food store, without the need to seek out a specialty store or buy online.
+I appreciated that the ingredients are ones that you likely already have at home, or can buy at a regular food store, without the need to seek out a specialty store or buy online.

 “PUBLISHER’S NOTE: This book is not intended to replace a one-on-one relationship with a qualified healthcare professional but as a sharing of knowledge and information from the research and experience of the author.
 You are advised and encouraged to consult with your healthcare professional in all matters relating to your health and the health of your family. “